Hackinfinity/Machine-Learning-Lab-Program-1/README.md

 # Machine-Learning-Lab-Program-1
 Implement and demonstratethe FIND-Salgorithm for finding the most specific hypothesis based on a given set of training data samples.
 Read the training data from a .CSV file.
+This program is written without using python packages.